dje4om/puppet-influxdb_reporter/README.md

   PuppetServer
         $ sudo puppetserver gem install influxdb

-You will need to restart your master
+You could have to restart your master depending on you deployment type.

 2. Deploy influxdb_reporter as a module in your Puppet code environment